pollythepocket/CS480_final_project/assignments/hw3/README.md

 #### DDL Part (Task 1.1):
 Based on the provided ER diagram of the **Hospital Management System** application, write the SQL Data Definition Language (DDL) statements to create the database schema.
 The SQL script should:
 - Create tables: Define tables for all the entities and relationships shown in the diagram.
-The tables are: Department, Ward, Patient, Doctor, Composition, Admission, Affiliation, Diagnosis.
+The tables are: Department, Ward, Patient, Doctor, Diagnosis.
 - Specify primary keys: Assign primary keys to each table as shown.
 - Set foreign keys: Define foreign key constraints to maintain referential integrity between tables.
 - Include data types: Use appropriate data types for each attribute (e.g., INT, VARCHAR, DATE).